Non-abelian amplification and bilinear forms with Kloosterman sums: Representations and Kloosterman matrices

-Now write each $\rho_{p^k}^\circ$ as a direct sum of primitive irreducible representations $\rho_{p,k}$ of $\SL_2(\Z/p^k\Z)$ (up to isomorphism), and expand the tensor product in \cref{eq:CRT-sift-rep}.
+Now write each $\rho_{p^k}^\circ$ as a direct sum of primitive irreducible representations of $\SL_2(\Z/p^k\Z)$, and expand the tensor product in \cref{eq:CRT-sift-rep}.
 This expresses $\rho_c^\circ$ as a direct sum of representations (potentially with repetitions) of the shape

-which are irreducible, and have dimensions $\gg c^{1-o(1)}$ by \cref{lem:prim-rep-large} and the divisor bound.
-Since $\dim \rho_c^\circ \le \dim \rho_c = |\P^1(\Z/c\Z)| = c^{1+o(1)}$, the number of these representations is at most $c^{o(1)}$. \end{proof}
+which are irreducible, and have dimensions $\gg c^{1-o(1)}$ by \cref{prop:prim-rep-large} and the divisor bound.
+Since $\dim \rho_c^\circ \le c$, the number of these representations is at most $c^{o(1)}$. \end{proof}

 We now briefly analyze the orthogonal projections onto invariant subspaces of $V_c$.
 It will turn out that the projection onto $V_c^\circ$ can be obtained by a M\"obius-inversion-type process.